 Kaixin Auto Holdings transfers cash to its wholly-owned Hong Kong subsidiaries, by making capital contributions or providing loans, and the Hong Kong subsidiaries transfer cash to the subsidiaries in China by making capital contributions or providing loans to them.
 Because Kaixin consolidates the financial statements of the VIEs under the U.S. GAAP in reliance upon contractual arrangements and is regarded as the primary beneficiary of the VIEs for accounting purposes, Kaixin's subsidiaries are not able to make direct capital contribution to the VIEs and their subsidiaries.
 However, Kaixin's subsidiaries may transfer cash to the VIEs by loans or by making payment to the VIEs for inter-group transactions.
 Although the Company does not have a formal cash management policy in place that dictates how funds shall be transferred between the Company, its subsidiaries and the VIEs and its subsidiaries or investors, cash transfers are made among the parties based on business needs in compliance of relevant PRC laws and regulations.
-For the years ended December 31, 2019, 2020, and 2021 and for the six months ended June 30, 2022, the VIEs received financial support for daily operation of nil, nil, US\$3.88 million, and US\$1.29 million from our subsidiaries, and our subsidiaries received financial support of nil, nil, US\$3.90 million, and US\$0.90 million from the VIEs and of nil, nil, nil, nil, nil, nil, and US\$1.25 million from the parent, respectively.
-For the years ended December 31, 2019, 2020, no assets other than cash were transferred through our organization.
+For the years ended December 31, 2019, 2020 and 2021, the VIEs received financial support for daily operation of nil, nil, and US\$3.88 million from our subsidiaries, and our subsidiaries received financial support of nil, nil and US\$3.90 million from the VIEs and their subsidiaries, respectively.
+For the years ended December 31, 2019, 2020 and 2021, no assets other than cash were transferred through our organization.